Nafusa Mountains campaign: War of attrition, new loyalist advances

 On 3 May, forces loyal to Libyan leader Muammar Gaddafi bombarded the rebel-held town of Zintan in the Western Mountains with over 40 Grad rockets late on Tuesday, a rebel spokesman said.
 "They were fired in two salvoes," the spokesman, named Abdulrahman, said by telephone.
 "The last salvo landed moments ago.
 We can hear NATO aircraft overhead now."
 A Libyan ambulance driver from Zintan who crossed into Tunisia on Tuesday told Reuters the town had come under intense shelling by pro-Gaddafi forces.
 It was reported that 55 civilians were killed or wounded in the shelling.

 On 7 May, 11 rebels were killed and 50 wounded, some critically, during another advance by loyalist troops towards Zintan's eastern edge.

 On 11 May, it was reported that two rebels were killed and 15 wounded after coming under sniper fire in the village of Rya Ina, 9 miles east of Zintan.
 Loyalist snipers also fired on an ambulance transporting a wounded person, but no casualties were reported.
 Six rebels were also killed in an attempt to block a road used by loyalists, which resulted in an exchange of fire with pro-Gaddafi villagers.

 On 18 May, rebels in the Nafusa Mountains issued a call for help to the National Transitional Council in the hopes of alleviating the constant loyalist siege on their towns.
 The same day, Al Jazeera English, citing rebel fighters from in and near Yafran, reported that the town had been cut off from food and medical supplies as a result of loyalist attacks with rockets and Grad missiles.
 Pro-Gaddafi forces were intensifying their shelling of towns in the upper part of the mountain range in an attempt to dislodge rebels from the high ground.

 At dawn on 19 May, Gaddafi forces have unleashed their biggest attack yet against Zintan.
 The attack started when about 150 loyalist infantry troops began firing on three fronts near the town.
 They were supported by about 40 vehicles, including long-range "Grad" rocket launchers and 14.5 mm heavy machine guns with a range of 6 kilometers.
 The offensive continued well into the next day during which one rebel was killed and several wounded.
 On 21 May, the rebel commander in Zintan, Haji Usama, stated that he believed the intense loyalist attack was launched in order to capture the nearby town of Rayayan, the eastern half of which declared its support for the rebels a month previously.
-Although, the western half of Rayayan was reported to had stayed loyalist, partially due to the fact that former Gaddafi intelligence head Nasar al-Mabout lives there.
+Although, the western half of Rayayan was reported to have stayed loyalist, partially due to the fact that former Gaddafi intelligence head Nasar al-Mabout lives there.
 Later, it was confirmed that, during the two days of heavy fighting, loyalist forces had managed to advance through the village of Al Rayayan and break through two rebel defence lines outside Zintan, despite NATO bombing runs on government troops and ammunition depots in the area.